deepaerial/rotating_proxies/README.md

 # Rotating Proxies

-This is a test designed to provoke an emotional response...
-Shall we continue?
-## Requirements
+This project is a simple script that checks proxies from file.

 * Python 3.11
 * [Poetry](https://python-poetry.org/)